 McCarthy still "an optimist" about debt ceiling agreement, but there's no deal yet

+Those disagreements — and "most of the issues that remain" — need to be resolved by Biden and McCarthy on their call, he said.

+"They're big and thorny issues that we have to reconcile in a divided government," McHenry added.

-House Speaker Kevin McCarthy has been at the Capitol continuing to work toward a debt ceiling agreement, but he told reporters Saturday morning, "We do not have a deal.
+McCarthy has been at the Capitol this weekend, and he told reporters Saturday morning, "We do not have a deal.
 We are not there yet.
 We did make progress."

 He said he and negotiators "worked well into early this morning and we're back at it now."